AdamBarca1998/diploma-thesis-be/README.md

 --------------------------------------------------

 They are divided into three types:
-### Hide
+### Hidden
-Hide property doesn't have any getter or setter.
+Hidden property doesn't have any getter or setter.

 ```java
 @MResource